Nudge Tool - Podium Extras

 It will allow you to move, scale and rotate groups or components along the x, y, and z axes.
 You can choose individual axes or any combination, and objects are all modified by the same values.

 In addition to applying consistent regular transformations, it also allows you to randomise them (adding subtle random rotation to furniture or plants, for example).

 Please note that the plugin will not work with individual lines, planes or any loose geometry.
 Create a group or component to use Nudge.

-Download: Nudge is included in the Podium Extras .rbz file, which bundles several other free utility tools into a single installation.
-Download Podium Extras here.
+If you are still using SU 2016, Nudge is available in the Podium Extras .rbz file, which bundles several other free utility tools into a single installation.
+Read about Podium Extras here.

 How to use Nudge:

 Right click any number of components and/or groups, and from the context menu choose Settings to open the dialog to define the parameters for translation.

 Enter the values for modifying the components.
 "Apply" performs the operations immediately, while "Save" stores the values and dismisses the dialog.
 You can then use the "Nudge objects" menu option to apply the transformation based on the current settings.

 Cancel aborts the operation, and Apply stores the values and applies them to the objects while keeping the dialog on the screen for another operation.
 This is useful if you want to use different values in different axes, or repeat the operations until you are happy with the results.